andreapefe/andreapefe/README.md

 ## On going projects :hammer:
 ### Robotic's club
 - Communication between STM32 using CAN Bus network
-- Universal PCB integrating an STM32, CAN transreceiver and DC-DC Conversion.
+- Universal PCB integrating an STM32, CAN transreceiver and control LEDs.

 ### Class projects
 - Object-oriented embedded programming project